Hunger hormones and appetite

 Sharp sugar surges can trigger type 2 diabetes, cardiovascular diseases, hypertension, and obesity.
 It makes you eat more than your body really needs.

 Do not snack right before the main meal.
-Make sure you are truly hungry.
+Make sure your increased appetite is true.
 Don’t eat because you are bored.

 Studies show that having 3–4 meals a day allows you to control your weight easier.